Skip to main content

 Gurez feels distinct from the rest of Kashmir.
 The indigenous people here are the Dards, and they speak Shina, a language entirely different from Kashmiri.
 Their traditional, interlocking log houses are built to withstand 10-foot winter snows without using a single iron nail.

-🛣️ Razdan Pass: The 86 KM journey from Bandipora takes you over the spectacular 11,600 ft Razdan Pass, offering views of the Harmukh peak.
+The 86 KM journey from Bandipora takes you over the spectacular 11,600 ft Razdan Pass, offering sweeping views of the Harmukh peak.

-🏕️ Camping & Stargazing: With minimal light pollution, the banks of the Kishenganga offer some of the best stargazing and camping in the Himalayas.
+With minimal light pollution, the banks of the Kishenganga offer some of the best stargazing and camping experiences in the entire Himalayas.

-Permits: Always carry your original Aadhaar Card/Passport.
+🛂 Permits: Always carry your original Aadhaar Card or Passport.
 You will need to register at multiple army checkpoints along the route.

-Connectivity: Only Postpaid Jio and BSNL networks work in Dawar (the main town of Gurez).
+📱 Connectivity: Only Postpaid Jio and BSNL networks work in Dawar (the main town).
 Expect zero connectivity in the upper villages.